 Ensuring children are made aware of and have access to details of helplines, counselling, or other avenues of external support.

 Liaising and working in partnership with support services and agencies involved in early help and the safeguarding of children.
-[Include details of the setting's early help offer]

 Notifying children's social care without delay if there is an immediate risk of significant harm.